qpv-research-group/solcore5/docs/source/Installation/Solcore_on_Windows.md

 Note that in principle, out of the packages listed above (the PDD solver, S4, SMARTS and SPICE), all can be installed on Windows **except S4**, which to date we have not been able to produce Windows installation instructions for.
 To compile the PDD, you need to do [a few extra steps](compilation.md) to get a suitable compiler working.
+Steps for (optionally) installing SMARTS are given below.
 S4 is only required to use the rigorous coupled-wave analysis (RCWA) functionality in Solcore, used to calculate diffraction from periodic structures (e.g. diffraction gratings, photonic crystals).
 Thus, if you do not need this functionality, you can stick with Windows.